chesterwizzle/Haikuverse/README.md

 * **[View Full Technical Documentation: Haikuverse Public Gallery.md](./Haikuverse%20Public%20Gallery.md)**

 The official documentation for the **public-facing Next.js web portal**.
-This file explains the hybrid rendering model (SSG/SSR) used for SEO, the server-side architecture (Cloud Run, Admin SDK, Secret Manager), and the secure authentication flow for the member dashboard.
+This file explains the hybrid rendering model (ISR, SSG, and SSR) used for SEO, the server-side architecture (Cloud Run, Admin SDK, Secret Manager), and the secure authentication flow for the member dashboard.

 ---
 ## License